StoreConnect/storeconnect-sensors-api-server/README.md

 ### `ObservedProperty`

-The `ObservedProperty` is a `FeatureOfInterest` property which can be observed.
+In the OGC SensorThings API data model, the `ObservedProperty` is a `FeatureOfInterest` property which can be observed.

-From the StoreConnect point of view, these properties can be:
+From the StoreConnect Sensor API point of view, these properties can be:
 - A human _motion_
 - A _contextual_ value (e.g. weather)